-This little side dish is a nutritional jewel!
-Spinach is full of vitamin K (one cup of cooked spinach yields more than 150% of your daily intake requirement), vitamins A & C, manganese and plenty of flavonoids and carotenoids – all which help to protect your body against many diseases and cancer.
-Add to that the goodness of onion, tomatoes, mushrooms and garlic and some healthy fats from butter and olive oil (you need those to absorb all those vitamins) and you’ve got yourself a winner.
+It’s a delicious way to eat spinach, which is full of vitamin K (one cup of cooked spinach yields more than 150% of your daily intake requirement!), vitamins A & C, manganese and plenty of flavonoids and carotenoids – all which help to protect your body against disease and cancer.
+Plus, you get all the goodness of onions, tomatoes, mushrooms and garlic, plus some healthy fats, which you you need to absorb all those vitamins.

-- 1 tsp butter or ghee
+- 1 teaspoon butter or ghee

 - 5-6 button mushrooms, sliced

-- 2 tbsp virgin olive oil
+- 2 tablespoons virgin olive oil

-- 1/2 red or brown onion, sliced
+- ½ red or brown onion, sliced

-- handful of cherry tomatoes, halved
+- Handful of cherry tomatoes, cut in half

-- 1/2 tsp diced lemon rind
+- ½ teaspoons diced lemon rind or grated lemon zest

 - 1 garlic clove, finely diced

-- about 2/3 tsp sea salt
+- ½ teaspoon sea salt

-- pinch of ground black pepper
+- Pinch of ground black pepper

-- pinch of nutmeg (optional but nice)
+- Pinch of nutmeg (optional, but nice)

-- drizzle of lemon juice right at the end
+- Drizzle of lemon juice right at the end

-- Finally, add the spinach and stir through.
+- Finally, add back the mushrooms and the spinach and stir through.
 I added spinach in two batches, letting the first batch cook off slightly to make more space for the second batch.
 Cook until spinach is just wilted (turned wet and reduced in size).
-Season with a little more salt if you like and drizzle with some lemon juice right at the end.
+Season with a little more salt, if you like, and drizzle with some lemon juice right at the end.